tolgaoa/tolgaoa.github.io/_pages/about.md

 My research primarily focuses on identifying scalability limitations and security vulnerabilities in 5G and beyond networks.
 To address these shortcomings, I strive to design, deploy, and evaluate novel solutions that aim to enhance the scalability, security, and efficiency of upcoming mobile network generations.

-Before joining Virginia Tech, I received by M.Sc. from [Danmarks Tekniske Universitet](https://www.dtu.dk/english/) in Telecommunications (2018) and B.Sc. from [Bilkent University](https://ee.bilkent.edu.tr/en/) in Electrical and Electronic Engineering (2016).
+Before joining Virginia Tech, I received by M.Sc. from [Danmarks Tekniske Universitet](https://www.dtu.dk/english/) in Telecommunications (2018) and B.Sc. from [Bilkent University](https://ee.bilkent.edu.tr/en/) in Electrical and Electronics Engineering (2016).

 Education
 ======